mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ## drives must be purchased individually

-## Some speak of even more powerful ‘skip’ drives, that jump 100 parsecs
+## Some speak of even more powerful 'skip' drives, that jump 100 parsecs

 ## per rating and require even higher technology (and more complex